MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/walkthrough-spoof-intelligence-insight.md

 - [Microsoft 365 Defender](../defender/microsoft-365-defender.md)

 > [!NOTE]
-> This article describes the older spoofed sender management experience that's being replaced.
-For more information about the new experience, see [Spoof intelligence insight in EOP](learn-about-spoof-intelligence.md)
+> This article describes the older spoofed sender management experience that's being replaced (the **spoof intelligence policy** on the **Anti-spam policies** page).
+For more information about the new experience (the **Spoofing** tab in the Tenant Allow/Block List), see [Spoof intelligence insight in EOP](learn-about-spoof-intelligence.md)

 In Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, inbound email messages are automatically protected against spoofing by EOP as of October 2018.
 EOP uses **spoof intelligence** as part of your organization's overall defense against phishing.
 For more information, see [Anti-spoofing protection in EOP](anti-spoofing-protection.md).

 The default (and only) **spoof intelligence policy** helps ensure that the spoofed email sent by legitimate senders doesn't get caught up in EOP spam filters while protecting your users from spam or phishing attacks.
 You can also use the **Spoof intelligence insight** to quickly determine which external senders are legitimately sending you unauthenticated email (messages from domains that don't pass SPF, DKIM, or DMARC checks).

-You can manage spoof intelligence in the Security & Compliance Center, or in PowerShell (Exchange Online PowerShell for Microsoft 365 organizations with mailboxes in Exchange Online; standalone EOP PowerShell for organizations without Exchange Online mailboxes).
+You can manage spoof intelligence in the Microsoft 365 Defender portal, or in PowerShell (Exchange Online PowerShell for Microsoft 365 organizations with mailboxes in Exchange Online; standalone EOP PowerShell for organizations without Exchange Online mailboxes).

 ## What do you need to know before you begin?

+- You open the Microsoft 365 Defender portal at <https://security.microsoft.com>.
+  - To go directly to the **Anti-spam policies** page, use <https://security.microsoft.com/antispam>.

 - You open the Security & Compliance Center at <https://protection.office.com/>.
-  - To go directly to the **Anti-spam settings** page for the spoof intelligence policy, use <https://protection.office.com/antispam>.
   - To go directly to the **Security dashboard** page for the spoof intelligence insight, use <https://protection.office.com/searchandinvestigation/dashboard>.

 - To connect to Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).
 To connect to standalone EOP PowerShell, see [Connect to Exchange Online Protection PowerShell](/powershell/exchange/connect-to-exchange-online-protection-powershell).